mattsmithies/envboard/README.md

 I consider the password to unlock the shared file to be a low risk item, and as such I fully expect it to be shared on slack or email.
 It can only be used once to download and decrypt the sensitive files.

-Lastly, would this functionality be worth $1 a month to you?

-Email me for feedback or discuss [info@mattsmithies.co.uk](mailto:info@mattsmithies.co.uk)
+Email me for feedback or discuss features that would help accelerate the onboarding of new technical talent [info@mattsmithies.co.uk](mailto:info@mattsmithies.co.uk)